IoanHadarean/CookBook-project/Readme.md

 <br>    ii Mozilla Firefox
 <br>    iii Opera
 <br>    iv Internet Explorer
+<br>    v Safari
+The website has limited support for Internet Explorer and no support for Safari.
 5. Postman was used for sending GET and POST requests to the website in order to test it
+6. Added automated tests for the register and edit forms, as well as basic tests for GET requests.
+It's admittable that the tests performed for the app are not the most extensive tests, but having any tests is better than having none at all.